KaushikSiva/story_spark/README.md

-# Story Spark — Movies First, Storybook Too
+# Story Spark — Movies and Stories

 Story Spark is a pair of Flask services and a lightweight UI to help you ideate visual stories fast.